MICS-Lab/pelc/README.md

 # PECC (Python Epitopic Charge Calculator)

 ### Overview
-PECC is a python package designed to calculate efficiently the HLA Epitopic Charge (based on the [EpRegistry database](https://www.epregistry.com.br/)) between donors and recipients by loading in a pandas.DataFrame in `epitope_comparison.compute_epitopic_charge`.
+PECC is a Python package designed to calculate efficiently the HLA Epitopic Charge (based on the [EpRegistry database](https://www.epregistry.com.br/)) between donors and recipients by loading in a pandas.DataFrame in `epitope_comparison.compute_epitopic_charge`.
 See minimal reproducible example for more details.